sst/guide/_chapters/deploying-services-with-dependency-in-phases.md

 - The `billing-api` service relies on the `notes-api` service for the API Gateway export.
 - The `notify-job` service relies on the `billing-api` service for the SNS Topic export.

+That covers our section on organizing your Serverless app.
+Next, let's configure our environments.